Budget-balanced mechanism

-In mechanism design, a branch of economics, a weakly-budget-balanced (WBB) mechanism is a mechanism in which the total payment made by the participants is 0.
+In mechanism design, a branch of economics, a weakly-budget-balanced (WBB) mechanism is a mechanism in which the total payment made by the participants is at least 0.
 This means that the mechanism operator does not incur a deficit, i.e., does not have to subsidize the market.
 Weak budget balance is considered a necessary requirement for the economic feasibility of a mechanism.
 A strongly-budget-balanced (SBB) mechanism is a mechanism in which the total payment made by the participants is exactly 0.
 This means that all payments are made among the participants - the mechanism has neither a deficit nor a surplus.
 The term budget-balanced mechanism is sometimes used as a shorthand for WBB, and sometimes as a shorthand for SBB.

 Weak budget balance

 A simple example of a WBB mechanism is the Vickrey auction, in which the operator wants to sell an object to one of n potential buyers.
 Each potential buyer bids a value, the highest bidder wins an object and pays the second-highest bid.
 As all bids are positive, the total payment is trivially positive too.

 As an example of a non-WBB mechanism, consider its extension to a bilateral trade setting.
 Here, there is a buyer and a seller; the buyer has a value of b and the seller has a cost of s.
 Trade should occur if and only if b > s.
 The only truthful mechanism that implements this solution must charge a trading buyer the cost s and pay a trading seller the value b; but since b > s, this mechanism runs a deficit.
 In fact, the Myerson–Satterthwaite theorem says that every Pareto-efficient truthful mechanism must incur a deficit.

 McAfee developed a solution to this problem for a large market (with many potential buyers and sellers): McAfee's mechanism is WBB, truthful and almost Pareto-efficient - it performs all efficient deals except at most one.
 McAfee's mechanism has been extended to various settings, while keeping its WBB property.
 See double auction for more details.